fish-shell/fish-shell/doc_src/cmds/trap.rst

 If *ARG* is not present and **-p** has been supplied, then the trap commands associated with each *REASON* are displayed.
 If no arguments are supplied or if only **-p** is given, ``trap`` prints the list of commands associated with each signal.

 Signal names are case insensitive and the ``SIG`` prefix is optional.
+Trapping a signal will prevent fish from exiting in response to that signal.

 The exit status is 1 if any *REASON* is invalid; otherwise trap returns 0.